pharmbio/ptp-project/notes/journal.md

   profile plots (Jonathan)
 - [?]
 Press more on what we provide and what is new, and its implications
 - [ ] Write about separate treatment of assumed negatives, and explain what

+# PTP meeting 2018-09-27

+We have got review from editors.

+- [ ] Clarify the non-conformity score (Staffan?)
+- [ ] Help the reader more to follow the reasoning around Conformal Prediction
+- [ ] Clarify how we do the further dedpucation and cleanup of the data?
+(Samuel)
+  - [ ] ExcapeDB has done all the cleanup ... so that's not our concern.
+    Since the machine learning method works on the SMILES level, we still have to make sure that we don't have conflicting or duplicate rows, since our machine learning method works on the SMILES level ... to avoid biased "too good" results.
+- [ ] Add more references about QSAR profiles
+- [ ] Make a figure for table 2, explaining how the datasets were created
+- [ ] Introduce more about the different sets of labels that we can get, in the CP intro
+- [ ] Prolong the discussion and press harder on what benefits we get in the discussion ... that we get confidence levels ... which avoid the need for sensitivity/specificity
+- [ ] Refer more clearly to the Norinder "Introducing Conformal..." paper more clearly, earlier.